darrenjkt/SEE-VCN/docs/TRAINING_AND_TESTING.md

 ```
 cd see/surface_completion && python sc_multiproc.py --cfg_file cfgs/${*}_DET_VCN-VC.yaml
 ```
+## OpenPCDet Detector
+We use [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) v0.5.0 and stick closely to the [usage](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md) of the original codebase for the training and testing of the 3D detectors.
+We've reiterated the commands here for ease.

+### Training
-2. Train the 3d detector.
-Edit the cfg file to ensure that we have the right infos for the source and target domain.
+Edit the config file to ensure that we have the right infos for the source and target domain.
 Then train with the following:
 ```
 python train.py --cfg_file ${CONFIG_FILE}
 ```

-3. Testing
+### Testing
 To test with a pretrained model
 ```
 python test.py --cfg_file ${CONFIG_FILE} --batch_size ${BATCH_SIZE} --ckpt ${CKPT}